amro-kamal/ObjectPose/README.md

 # ObjectPose Dataset
 ُThe Datasets folder contains the code for creating ObjectPose datasets.
 The code for rendering 3d objects in this repo is from [Strike (With) A Pose](https://github.com/airalcorn2/strike-with-a-pose) repo.

+You can also directly access the dataset of images, 3D models and background images at this address: https://huggingface.co/datasets/Amro-Kamal/ObjectPose/tree/main

 **Some Samples from the data:**

 <p float="left">